rjean007/PreferenceRules-ASP/README.md

 ## Directories:
-lp_programs contains the lp programs for each tasks considered input/attacks contains the lp file representing the attack relation over the assertions input/conflict_queries contains the lp file with the conflict queries input/data contains the lp file with the data (enriched with the meta data) input/potential_answers contains the potential answers to the queries considered input/preference_rules contains the lp file with the preference rules output/conflicts contains the minimal conflicts computed by conflict_minimization.py output/log contains the logs for all of the pograms output/priority_relation contains the priority relation computed by preference_computation.py
+- `lp_programs` contains the lp programs for each tasks considered.
+- `input/attacks` contains the lp file representing the attack relation over the assertions.
+- `input/conflict_queries` contains the lp file with the conflict queries.
+- `input/data` contains the lp file with the data (enriched with the meta data).
+- `input/potential_answers` contains the potential answers to the queries considered.
+- `input/preference_rules` contains the lp file with the preference rules.
+- `output/conflicts` contains the minimal conflicts computed by conflict_minimization.py
+- `output/log` contains the logs for all of the pograms.
+- `output/priority_relation` contains the priority relation computed by preference_computation.py